Rosa-Kang/mernstack-blog/README.md

 ## Purpose of the project

-- React Hooks Practice
+- To build a Full Stack Web Application ReactJS, mongoDB, express, Node.js
 - Authentication & Login Practice Practice
-- Creating Realtime Chatting App using Chategine.io
+- Creating Realtime Chatting App where users can Create, Read, Update, Delete & Upload files

 <!--USE TECH-->